Floydlang/floyd/docs/floyd_systems.md

 ### CONTAINER

 A container represents something that hosts code or data.
 A container is something that needs to be running in order for the overall software system to work.
-A mobile app, a server-side web application, a client-side web application, a microservice - all examples of containers.
+A mobile app, a server-side web application, a client-side web application, a micro service: all examples of containers.

 This is usually a single OS-process, with internal mutation, time, several threads.
 It looks for resources and knows how to string things together inside the container.
-The basic building blocks are unpure-components, built in ones and ones you program yourself.
+The basic building blocks are impure-components, built in ones and ones you program yourself.

 ### COMPONENT

 Grouping of related functionality encapsulated behind a well-defined interface.
 Like a software integrated circuit or a code library.
 Does not span processes.
 JPEG library, JSON lib.
 Custom component for syncing with your server.
 Amazon S3 library, socket library.

-There are two types of components: pure and unpure.
+There are two types of components: pure and impure.

-- Pure components have no side effects, have no internal state and are passive - like a ZIP library or a matrix-math library.
+- Pure components have no side effects, have no internal state and are passive, like a ZIP library or a matrix-math library.

-- Unpure components may be active (detecting mouse clicks and calling your code) and may affect the world around you or give different results for each call and keeps their own internal state. get_time() and get_mouse_pos(), on_mouse_click(). read_directory_elements().
+- Impure components may be active (detecting mouse clicks and calling your code) and may affect the world around you or give different results for each call and keeps their own internal state. get_time() and get_mouse_pos(), on_mouse_click(). read_directory_elements().

 Pure components are preferable when possible.
 Sometimes you can